Cycling74/rnbo.example.daisy/README.md

 ## Usage Visual Studio Code

-You will have noticed that there is a .vscode directory, containg a tasks and some cortext debug settings.
+You will have noticed that there is a .vscode directory, containing a tasks and some cortex debug settings.
 If installed VSCode though the above toolchain link, they might come handy:

 - Open the rnbo.example.daisy folder in VS Code
 - Ctrl-P and write _task_

-and then you should already see the options, you will ahve to start with
+and then you should already see the options, you will have to start with

     task build_libdaisy